hearings - general

 SACAT hearings are open to the public.
 However, the Tribunal may in appropriate circumstances make orders to preserve the confidentiality of proceedings and evidence.

-SACAT has at least one security guard present at the Adelaide CBD and Collinswood at all times.
+SACAT has at least one security guard present at all times.
 The guard’s role is to ensure the safety of tribunal members and people at the Tribunal.
 The guard may walk in and out of a hearing room at any time.
 If you have particular security concerns, contact SACAT.

 Read more about SACAT facilities before your session.

 Tribunal members are independent statutory officers who hear and determine SACAT applications in accordance with the law and the evidence presented by the parties.

 You should address the member simply by calling them ‘Mr’, ‘Ms’ or 'Dr' and then using their surname (which will be on a name plate on the member’s desk).
 Each of the parties and any witnesses will be addressed in the same way by the member.
 If your matter is being decided by the President or Deputy President, you should call them 'Justice Parker' or 'Judge Cole' (or 'Your Honour').

 The tribunal member will usually explain what happens at the hearing.
 Each of the parties and any witnesses may be asked to make an oath or affirmation before giving evidence to the tribunal.
 This is a promise to tell the truth.
 It is a serious offence to knowingly give false evidence on oath or affirmation.
 Where appropriate, a party may be permitted to question any witness giving evidence to the Tribunal.
 The approach in guardianship, administration, mental health, consent to treatment and advance care directive cases will necessarily be flexible and will operate differently from other hearings.